cc-archive/ccsearch-browser-extension/README.md

 - Options-ui for custom settings.
 - Dark Mode.

-## Development
+## Installation from source
-You can test and develop the extension locally on your system.
+You can install the extension directly from the source.
+Follow the following steps:

-**NOTE**: Right now the focus is on Firefox Browser so the extension might show some unexpected behavior in Chrome.
 1. Clone the repo: `git clone https://github.com/creativecommons/ccsearch-browser-extension.git`.

 2. Run: `npm install`.

 3. Run: `npm run dev`.
 This would compile SASS to CSS and bundle JS.
 The compiled version will be in dist folder.

-### Load the extension in Firefox
+4. Load the extension to the browser:
+    - **Mozilla Firefox**
-1. Open Firefox browser and navigate to _about:debugging_.
+      - Navigate to _about:debugging_.

-2. Click "Load Temporary Add-on"
+      - Click on "Load Temporary Add-on" button.

-3. From the file browser, choose `ccsearch-browser-extension/dist/firefox/manifest.json`.
+      - From the file explorer, choose `ccsearch-browser-extension/dist/firefox/manifest.json`.
+    - **Google Chrome**
+      - Navigate to _chrome://extensions_.
+      - Click on "Load Unpacked" button (make sure you have enabled the _Developer mode_).
+      - From the file explorer, choose `ccsearch-browser-extension/dist/firefox`.

 ### Using `web-ext` for development
-You can also use node-based command line utility [web-ext](https://github.com/mozilla/web-ext) by Mozilla to speed up the development process.
+You can use node-based command line utility [web-ext](https://github.com/mozilla/web-ext) by Mozilla to speed up the development process.
 It adds automatic extension reloading out of the box.

 1. Install: `npm install --global web-ext`